PNR 900 class: Rehabilitation

 In 2014, PNR signed a contract consortium deal with Miescorrail (now MRail), a subsidiary of Meralco and Desco Inc. to upgrade its locomotives.
 It is PNR's first upgrade to its 26 locomotives since its acquisition in 1992.

 The deal involves the disassembly of two of the three locomotives in the first quarter of 2015.
 The diesel engines will be shipped to a GE facility for a complete upgrade including the installation of the GE Bright Star (BSS) engine control system, a micro-processor based computerized system to provide reliable and efficient performance of the engine.
 Meanwhile, the brakes and alternators will be repaired by Desco and MRail.
 The refurbishment started in 2015, and Desco and MRail handed over the two locomotives in February 2017.

 From 2019, PNR repainted the locomotives to an orange livery in anticipation of the arrival of the new trains from PT INKA.
-6 locomotives are currently in the orange livery as of November 2022.
+8 locomotives are currently in the orange livery as of November 2022.

-Since 2020, Desco Inc. is the company carrying out rehabilitation in the 900 class locomotives, with two units currently under rehabilitation.
+Since 2020, DESCO Inc. is the company carrying out rehabilitation of the 900 class locomotives, having rehabilitated four locomotives from this class.

 Design

-GE U14C and U15C
+GE U14CP and U14C

-The U15C and the U14C were the same, but the difference is the batch number, engine block, radiator grills, and date of arrival.
-U15C were the 1st batch while the U14C were the 2nd batch.
-The U14Cs don't have numbering signage but when they were rehabilitated, they now have number signs with lights and wipers were working again.
+The U14C Prototypes and U14C are the same with only a few difference which is the batch number, engine block, radiator grills, and date of arrival. the U14C Prototypes belong to the first batch while the U14C were the second batch.
+The U14Cs don't have numbering signage, however, during their rehabilitation process, they now include number signs with lights and wipers were working again.

 GE U15C (later batch)

-Compared to the U14Cs, the U15cs features number signs.
+Compared to the U14Cs, the U15Cs features number signs.
 When they were rehabilitated, they feature number lights.

-Build Numbers
+Build numbers

 Status

-As of October 2022, 6 units are active, 2 units are inactive, 2 units are undergoing rehabilitation, 3 units are declared under beyond economical repair, and 8 were scrapped.
+As of November 2025, there are ten (10) units that are serviceable.
+Among these, seven (7) are active, three (3) of them are inactive due to various reasons.
+Another three (3) units are Beyond Economical Repair.

+With the closure of the Metro Commuter, the serviceable units are currently idle and used for internal movements aside from 917 in the Bicol Region.

 Incidents and accidents

-The PNR 900 class locomotives has been involved in various incidents such as derailments, engine problems, collisions, and even attacks by the NPAs during the Ferdinand Marcos administration.
+The PNR 900 class locomotives has been involved in various incidents, mostly of derailments, engine malfunctions, collisions, and even attacks by the NPAs (New People's Army) during the 1980s.